brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 <br>

+Our goal is to achieve equity in plea outcomes across all defendants.
+There are well-recognized difficulties in collecting accurate race and ethnicity data.
+One should keep these difficulties in mind when reviewing metrics which include race and/or ethnicity.
+We support efforts by our law enforcement partners to more accurately collect race and ethnicity data.

 <br>

 <iframe title="Felony Incarceration Differences by Defendant Race/Ethnicity - Hispanic Defendants" aria-label="Bullet Bars" id="datawrapper-chart-gNZaU" src="https://datawrapper.dwcdn.net/gNZaU/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="590"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();